inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 #### Scientific integrity

-- Research should be evidence based and presented **accurately and honestly**, without misleading statements or withholding of pertinent information.
+- Research should be evidence based and presented accurately and honestly, without misleading statements or withholding of pertinent information.

 - Research should ultimately be confirmed and verified by peers, i.e. published in **peer-reviewed** journals.

 - **Transparency and reproducibility** of the research and publication process are required, not only to aid the peer review process but also as a guiding principle.

-- The M²LInES team is committed to disseminate its research as broadly as possible.
+- The InMOS team is committed to disseminate its research as broadly as possible.
 Whenever possible, all **publications should be submitted open access**, whether via the journal as a whole, or via payment of an open access fee.
 When not possible, all coauthors should take steps to submit the manuscript in their respective institutions’ internal server for publications, and also a pre-review server such as arXiv.
-Please note that the Grantor has a nonexclusive license to copy, publish and distribute any publications, studies, research or other copyrightable works funded by this Grant.
+Please note that Schmidt Sciences has a nonexclusive license to copy, publish and distribute any publications, studies, research or other copyrightable works funded by this Grant

+- The investigator's intellectual contribution and time committed to collect observations or design and execute numerical experiments entitle them to the primary benefits associated with that dataset.
+Publication of descriptive or interpretive results derived immediately and directly from the observational or modeling data is the privilege and responsibility of the PIs.
+However, to further OBVI collaboration and science objectives, the **PIs are encouraged to share their preliminary data** with colleagues **prior to their public release**.

+- **Rapid sharing of preliminary data within OBVI: Investigators are expected to make preliminary data, metadata, and results freely available to other participants within 6 months** of data acquisition/processing **for observations and within 6 months after the end of numerical simulations.
+Investigators should update the [OBVI_Data_List](https://docs.google.com/spreadsheets/d/1QZ-arnBDRjdOjSs2rsvMMknQdwH-w5tBb8jyD4rqd3s/edit?gid=0#gid=0)** (including parameter name, brief description, person of contact, status, availability…) and then the project manager will update it on Basecamp to let the OBVI community know about available data.

-- Data used in publications should be made **openly available**, not just upon request.
+- **Long-term public sharing: Data** used in publications should be made **openly available**, not just upon request.
 This can be prohibitive for some datasets but reduced forms of the data, as presented in the publication, are a minimum requirement.
 This is becoming the minimum standard at many society journals.

+- Any person wishing to make use of InMOS or OBVI observational data and model experiments should communicate with the PIs at the start of the analysis.
+It is anticipated the PIs will be offered co-authorship of any published results, if they wish.
+In cases where investigators choose not to be co-authors on publications that rely on their data, the Data User has an ethical obligation to cite and appropriately acknowledge the dataset (including the investigator's name and funding source).

-- **Copyright on codes**: All codes produced within the context of M²LInES should be hosted by the M²LInES GitHub organization.
-Software produced in collaboration with M²LInES but not solely for M²LInES should be open source and accessible without fee or authentication barriers.
+- **Copyright on codes: As far as possible, all codes** (including Analytical workflows, software tools, and numerical model codes and configurations, etc.) produced **within the context of InMOS should be made freely available through the public domain**, e.g., hosted by or linked to the [InMOS GitHub](https://github.com/inmos-obvi) if hosted within a personal github repository. **Links** to GitHub, Zenodo or other relevant repositories **should be included as part of the metadata associated with datasets.
+Software produced in collaboration with InMOS but not solely for InMOS should be open source and accessible** without fee or authentication barriers.
 It is reasonable to use private repositories during development.
 The particular license is up to the original authors but i) should ideally be consistent with your host institution, and ii) must be either FAIR or open source.
-We suggest the MIT license.
-For other products such as text, images, websites, etc., we suggest the Creative Commons CC-BY license.
+We **suggest the [MIT license](https://opensource.org/license/mit)**.
+For **other products such as text, images, websites, etc.**, we **suggest the [Creative Commons CC-BY license](https://creativecommons.org/licenses/by/4.0/)**.

-- M²LInES scientific impact will rise higher if all its parts are lifted higher.
-As such, **members are encouraged to amplify each other’s contributions to the project** when opportunities arise (after checking for permissions).

 #### Conflicts of interest

-- Many members of M²LInES are involved in other projects or have collaborators conducting related research.
-If a research idea being actively pursued by M²LInES happens to overlap with a colleague or collaborator of M²LInES then there can be a conflict of interest, or a perception of such even if none exists.
-**We expect members to recognize or anticipate these situations and to inform M²LInES of any overlap** to avoid problems arising, discussing them with the management committee.
+- Many members of InMOS are involved in other projects or have collaborators conducting related research.
+If a research idea being actively pursued by InMOS happens to overlap with a colleague or collaborator of InMOS then there can be a conflict of interest, or a perception of such even if none exists. **We expect members to recognize or anticipate these situations and to inform InMOS of any overlap** to avoid problems arising, discussing them with the management committee.

-- **Disclosure and regular communication within M²LInES** is by far the best way to avoid misunderstandings and conflicts among the group.
+- **Disclosure and regular communication within InMOS** is by far the best way to avoid misunderstandings and conflicts among the team.